FrancesCoronel/hire-me/docs/04-interview/checklist.md

 # Interview Checklist {docsify-ignore}

-Your on-site interview has been scheduled.
+> Your on-site interview has been scheduled.

-What do you do now??
+>
+> So what's the plan? 🤔️

 ## Day Before